 Twelve Monkeys (1995)

-Operating on a minuscule $7k budget, Shane Carruth went out and made an almost entirely impenetrable little film whose structural complexities are designed to mirror the almost infinitely intricate nature of the physics behind the concept of time travel.
+Operating on a minuscule $7k budget, Shane Carruth went out and made an almost entirely impenetrable little film whose narrative complexities are designed to mirror the infinitely complex nature of theoretical time-travel physics.
 The premise?
 Two guys build a machine that does something incredible – it interferes with the nature of time.
 As they start to explore the possibilities that the machine affords, keeping track of things becomes more and more difficult.

 Les Visiteurs (1993)